amitsaha/gsoc2012_fbs/README.md

 STATUS
 ------

-+ Web based and command line client for build job submission
++ Web Forms, REST API and Command Line interface for build job submission
 + Can use multiple worker nodes to build images
 + Copies the image(s) to the designated FTP location specified in staging.

 TODO
 ----

 + Unit tests
++ Book-keeping of Jobs submitted/processed/running/finished
++ Implement error handling on the client UI
++ Validating the imagebuild.conf syntax/semantics for the CLI interfaces
 + Test building x86_64 images
-+ Implement error handling on the client UI
 + Email notification
-+ Enhanced UI (dynamic forms?)
 + Need to think more on how the images will be stored and ability to identify an existing image uniquely.
 Timestamp?
-+ Implement a RESTful API to the build service
++ Enhanced UI (dynamic forms/CSS/etc)